MicrosoftDocs/azure-dev-docs/articles/python/quickstarts-access-blob-storage-using-key-vault-with-python.md

 ms.author: jejohn
 ms.date: 07/30/2021
 ---
-# Quickstart: Access Azure Blob Storage using Azure Key Vault with a Python Function
+# Access Azure Blob Storage using Azure Key Vault with a Python Function

 In this quickstart, you'll learn how to retrieve a secret from Azure Key Vault to access Azure Storage Blob, using a serverless Python Function.